maryclaireteahan/adriennewalsh/README.md

 - __F07 Gallery Page__

-    - The gallery feature six pictures.
+    - The gallery feature five pictures.
 Each picture is of a show that Adrienne has either acted in or designed costumes for or both.
 The pictures from different angles give a good scope of her range of talent for prospective employers that may visit the site.

       ![Gallery1](/readme/documentation/supp-images/gallery1.png)
       ![Gallery2](/readme/documentation/supp-images/gallery2.png)